yacai0412/LILAP_caiya/README.md

 ## Usage
-git clone all the codes, and run the following codes:
+git clone all the codes, and run the following codes on the linux server.
+The software used in this research can be found in requirements.txt.

 ## data for testing
 Assembly code can be tested by both ISO1-1 and ISO1-2 ccs reads with following codes.